 Skip to main content

-With over 50 years of experience in the federal tax area, Larry Gibbs counsels senior executives of large businesses about their most demanding tax planning, Internal Revenue Service (IRS) controversy, Congressional and litigation matters.
-He often works with other Miller & Chevalier lawyers, as well as the clients' tax professionals to help develop clients' solutions.
+With over 50 years of experience in federal tax law, Larry Gibbs counsels senior executives of large businesses about their most demanding tax planning, Internal Revenue Service (IRS) controversy, congressional, and litigation matters.
+He works with other Miller & Chevalier lawyers and his clients' tax professionals to help develop clients' solutions.

-Mr. Gibbs' clients include businesses, tax-exempt organizations (including public charities, private foundations and retirement plans), wealthy individuals and families.
-Market commentators from Chambers have described Mr. Gibbs as "a driven person with a wealth of experience at the IRS and outstanding in dispute resolution matters."
+Mr. Gibbs' clients include businesses, tax-exempt organizations (including public charities, private foundations, and retirement plans), wealthy individuals, and families.
+Market commentators from Chambers describe Mr. Gibbs as "a driven person with a wealth of experience at the IRS and outstanding in dispute resolution matters."

-Mr. Gibbs also has served as an expert witness in a significant number of large civil, and to a lesser extent criminal defense, cases.
+Mr. Gibbs has served as an expert witness in a significant number of large civil and, to a lesser extent, criminal defense cases.
 His generalist tax background and understanding of the federal tax law and tax system, combined with the more specialized knowledge of other tax professionals at Miller & Chevalier, enable him to provide in-depth expertise on a broad spectrum of federal tax issues.

 Representative Engagements